The Mummies of Chauchilla Cemetery near Nazca, Peru

 It should be noted that in 2010, researchers from Glasgow, Scotland, were awarded one million pounds by the European Research Council to begin a study into the illegal trade in antiquities.

-Through their four-year effort, it is hoped that the world can come up with a better way of stopping grave site looting like that which happened here at the Chauchilla Cemetery.
+Through their effort, it is hoped that the world can come up with a better way of stopping grave site looting like that which happened here at the Chauchilla Cemetery.